Follow these best practices to maximize Yellowdig's impact on engagement, flexibility, persistence, and data-driven decision-making.

 - Use the point system!
 Using Yellowdig without the point system is like using a smart phone as a paperweight.
 While it provides some value, it's a waste of powerful tech.
 Gamification is what makes Yellowdig a robust learning system as opposed to a mere social media platform.
 Our point system motivates learners to offer their expertise, share external resources, raise questions, record videos, and write high-quality posts that attract positive attention from peers, managers, and other leaders.
 Gamification is our not-so-secret sauce.

 - Manage actively, but not too actively.
 If you never engage with your learners, you might come off as unserious or uncommitted to the program.
 But if you engage too much with your learners, you risk derailing free-flowing conversations and creating communities of sycophants. ("I really appreciate our boss's management style!")
 Striking the right balance can be challenging, so don't be afraid to experiment with different strategies.
-As long as you fully leverage the point system and avoid micromanaging, you're highly unlikely to mess up your Community.
+As long as you fully leverage the point system and avoid micromanaging, you're on the right track.

 - Don't create required prompts.
 Instead, allow learners to contribute as they see fit.
 While other aspects of your program might be more structured and uniform, Yellowdig is the place to encourage learners to freely share knowledge, to question, to talk about their own roles and responsibilities, and to strike up spontaneous conversations with people they might never have connected with outside of Yellowdig.
-Think of Yellowdig as a knowledge-sharing portal where new ideas are formed and unexpected collaborations occur.
+Think of Yellowdig as a knowledge-sharing portal where new collaborations occur and unexpected innovations arise.

 - Create long-term co-curricular Communities.
 Alongside program-specific Communities, create long-term co-curricular Communities that keep cohorts of employees connected throughout their professional journeys.
-You can create Communities for functional groups, for task forces, for specific projects, and for rec leagues.
+You can create Communities for functional groups, for task forces, for specific projects, and for interest groups.
 You can even create organization-wide water cooler communities that last for years.

 - Encourage learners to follow each other.
 In Yellowdig, learners can follow other learners, notifying them when their friends interact in their own Communities or in other Communities.
 Yellowdig's friend system allows learners to organically create and maintain their own social networks over time regardless of which Communities they're in.
 This helps ensure that even when a program ends, learners continue to network and connect.